TodePond/TodePondDotCom/wikiblogarden/blending/block/readme.md

 However it may look to you, these are all things I struggle with a lot.
 But I will get better!

-Is this too cheesy?
+Is this all too cheesy?
 Is this too much?

 <br>